gaehlerm/SoftwareEngineering/README.md

     print("Cannot fight while sleeping")
 ```

-We can return this technique also for the other `if` clauses.
-The resulting code will look as follows:
+We can apply this technique to the other `if` clauses as well.
+The resulting code will look like this:

 ```py
 button = input("")